From Keepalived to BGP Anycast: HAProxy HA on UniFi UDM Pro Max

 Bonus: AI-Powered HAProxy Management

-• "Drain the ghost backend server for maintenance"
+• "Drain the backend server for maintenance"

 • "Show me the stats for all backends"